dyh333/cmss-frontend-extension-pack/README.md

 # README

-## This is the README for your extension pack "cmss-frontend-extension-pack"
+## This is the README for extension pack "cmss-frontend-extension-pack"

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: